Waiting for Godot Freedom and Confinement Quotes

 Vladimir turns the table on the master-slave relationship, suggesting that Pozzo is as beholden and dependent on Lucky as Lucky is on Pozzo.

 He used to dance the farandole, the fling, the brawl, the jig, the fandango and even the hornpipe.
 He capered.
 For joy.
 Now that's the best he can do.
 Do you know what he calls it?

 The Net.
 He thinks he's entangled in a net.
 (1.589-92)

 We can take Pozzo’s statement about the net and apply it to all the characters in Waiting for Godot.
-Check out Symbols, Imagery, and Allegory.
+Check out "Symbolism, Imagery, and Allegory."